The best 4th of July sales to shop ahead of the holiday | CNN Underscored

 - Lovesac: The beloved sofa brand is using the Fourth to offer customers $100 off every $1,000 spent on Sactionals and accessories.

-- Mattress Firm: In its Biggest 4th of July Sale Ever, the mattress brand is offering up to $500 a range of products.
+- Mattress Firm: In its Biggest Fourth of July Sale Ever, the mattress brand is offering up to $500 off a range of products.

 - Misen: Get 20% off sitewide on kitchen tools and essentials when you use the code JULY21.